DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 “There’s other charges, so I’m all right with that,” he said.

-Court records showed that all five former officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — were in custody.
+Court records showed that all five former officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — were taken into custody.

 The records did not list attorneys for Smith, Bean or Haley.
 Martin's lawyer, William Massey, confirmed that his client had turned himself in.
 He and Mills' lawyer, Blake Ballin, said their clients would plead not guilty.